Southwestern Law School: Full-time program (3 years)

 The traditional program is three academic years of full-time study that allows students to pursue a broad-based legal education with opportunities to focus on a particular area of the law, such as: entertainment, criminal, international, business, family, or tax law, among others.

+Full-time online program (3–4 years)

+The first of its kind, Southwestern's American Bar Association-approved Online J.D. program features a full-time curriculum featuring primarily asynchronous classes, giving students the flexibility to study according to their own schedule from a convenient location.

 Part-time programs

 The evening program is four academic years of part-time study designed for working professionals and other students who are unable to devote full-time to the study of law.

 Part-time day

 The "PLEAS" (Part-time Legal Education Alternative at Southwestern) program is a 4-year part-time day curriculum designed for students with child or elder care responsibilities.

 SCALE Program (2 years)

 Established in 1974, Southwestern founded the first two-year J.D. course of study offered at an American Bar Association-approved law school.
 SCALE (Southwestern's Conceptual Approach to Legal Education) is a unique, accelerated J.D. program.
-Its intensive schedule is intended prepare students for the rigors of practicing law.
+Its intensive schedule is intended to prepare students for the rigors of practicing law.
 Low student-faculty ratio in the classroom promotes cooperative teaching and intellectual discussion among classmates.
 The program has a limited enrollment.